Subscribe to Nett

 Search Engine Optimisation advice from Nett

-Nett's editorial team offers Search Engine Optimisation advice to help you attract more people to your site, as well as analysis of the search players' strategies.
+Stephen Murphy, Director, Pay Per Click.
+Photo credit: Anthony GeernaertNett’s editorial team offers Search Engine Optimisation advice to help you attract more people to your site, as well as analysis of the search players’ strategies.

 They're designed to deliver the most relevant content based on the words you give them - in other words (was that a pun?): what you put in will have a serious impact on what you get out.

-Now here's the challenge if you're want to attract people to your business online: most people only use online search on a very basic level.
-They enter the words that are top of mind when they're trying to find something.
+Now here’s the challenge if you’re want to attract people to your business online: most people only use the online search on a very basic level.
+They enter the words that are top of mind when they’re trying to find something.

-So you need insights into how your potential customers, suppliers and partners think to help them find you and think of you positively.
+So you need insights into how your potential customers, suppliers, and partners think to help them find you and think of you positively.

 David Hutchins, Director, Press Matters, comments on how his business communications company uses Google, search engines and Search Engine Optimisation

-1. I have come to rely on Google search for almost all of my online searching, for me it feels more practical and simple.
+1. I have come to rely on Google search for almost all of my online searching, for me, it feels more practical and simple.
 I have had staff you have filled their entire desktop with Google options, and then hardly used them when the novelty wears off.

-3. Many businesses react negatively when they discover their staff are spending time online, I actually encourage it and ensure each staff member raises relevant items to our business in our weekly company meeting.
+3. Many businesses react negatively when they discover their staff is spending time online, I actually encourage it and ensure each staff member raises relevant items to our business in our weekly company meeting.
 It has won us new business, improved our customer responsiveness, and boosts immediacy across the business.

-4. Whether its noticing new developments, contracts, or market reactions, the internet has unparalleled immediacy.
-It alerts us to trends that are worth reacting to, or even promoting, but it can also help us notice red flags, such as market fluctuations and dangers.
+4. Whether it’s noticing new developments, contracts, or market reactions, the internet has unparalleled immediacy.
+It alerts us to trends that are worth reacting to or even promoting, but it can also help us notice red flags, such as market fluctuations and dangers.

-5. I reckon there are three different levels of Net usage: Non Tactical Non Strategic; Tactical No Strategy; and Tactical and Strategic.
-Businesses in the third category tend to be more agile, responsive and informed and would be proactive in establishing trend spotting as part of the routine.
+5. I reckon there are three different levels of Net usage: Non-Tactical Non-Strategic; Tactical No Strategy; and Tactical and Strategic.
+Businesses in the third category tend to be more agile, responsive, and informed and would be proactive in establishing trend-spotting as part of the routine.
 Those in the first category are probably not that intuitive and immediate and are suffering through workers only really using the net for personal use.

-7. Optimising your Search Engine presence, recognition and subsequent click through by a customer or a prospect requires that you know at least as much about your customer and prospect as you do about your preferred Search Engines.
+7. Optimising your Search Engine presence, recognition, and subsequent click-through by a customer or a prospect requires that you know at least as much about your customer and prospect as you do about your preferred Search Engines.

-8. Search Engine Optimisation is about creating a magnetic attraction for your customers and prospects, if you can achieve this you don't want to obliterate the effect by having your customers click and land on a page that is as under construction, slow, or worthless real estate
+8. Search Engine Optimisation is about creating a magnetic attraction for your customers and prospects, if you can achieve this you don’t want to obliterate the effect by having your customers click and land on a page that is under construction, slow, or worthless real estate

 10. Keywords are to search engines what bait and lures are to fish and perfume and pheromones are to mutual attraction.
-The click throughs you catch are the click throughs you attract.
-If your keywords don't resonate with your target market you have got something drastically wrong.
+The click-throughs you catch are the click-throughs you attract.
+If your keywords don’t resonate with your target market you have got something drastically wrong.

 Google currently holds the majority of the Australian Search Audience and it is easy to understand why.
-Google far exceeds Yahoo- not only in terms of Australian Market share, but also in their technology, products, services and support.
+Google far exceeds Yahoo- not only in terms of Australian Market share, but also in their technology, products, services, and support.

 Search Engines and Web Sites have a relationship similar to the paparazzi and movie stars.
 You may not like each other but may fail to exist without each other!